What are DDoS attacks and how can they be prevented?

 3- Volumetric attacks

-Volume attacks are somewhat similar to application attacks, except that they are more complex.
-In this type of DDoS attack, all a server’s bandwidth is consumed by booted botnets.
+Volume attacks are somewhat similar to application attacks, except they are more complex.
+In this type of DDoS attack, all of a server’s bandwidth is consumed by booted botnets.
 For example, botnets can sometimes trick the server into sending huge amounts of data; in other words, a server has to re-process the receiving, collecting, and sending operations.

 Other methods of DDOS attacks include the following, some of the most important of which are as follows: